h3abionet/h3aphenstds/README.md

 **Our work**.
 In collaboration with the H3Africa Phenotype Harmonisation Working Group, we are working to establish common phenotype-specific data collection modules that can be implemented across the African continent (and beyond).
 These modules incorporate both existing and newly developed phenotype standards, to promote harmonised collection of phenotype data for genomic research.
 The benefits of using these modules are multi-fold; (1) The modules are all aligned with existing, global data collection standards, (2) the modules are specifically adapted for biomedical phenotype data collection in Africa, and (3) the modules are highly interoperable, with variables mapped to existing and maintained ontologies.

-You can find the modules developed or in-development illustrated in **Figure 1** below (.csv data dictionaries; .xml redcap project templates; .pdf case report forms (CRFs) and .pdf module guidelines) under the corresponding folders.
+You can find the modules developed or in-development illustrated in **Figure 1** below (.xlsx data dictionaries; .xml redcap project templates; .pdf case report forms (CRFs) and .pdf module guidelines) under the corresponding folders.

 ![Fig1](https://www.h3abionet.org/images/DataAndStandards/DataStandards/phenotype_modules.png)